-Interests earned from these loans amounted to P5.6 million in 2014, and is presented as part of Interest under the Revenues account in the consolidated statements of income.
-The outstanding balance of the loan amounting to P113.0 million as of December 31, 2014, is presented as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
+Interests earned from these loans amounted to P2.8 million on June 30, 2015 and June 30, 2014, and are presented as part of Interest under the Revenues account in the consolidated statements of income.
+The outstanding balances of the loan amounting to P P113.0 million as of June 30, 2015 and December 31, 2014, are presented as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
 No impairment loss was recognized on these loans in 2014 based on management's assessment.